SharePoint/sp-dev-docs/docs/general-development/what-s-new-in-sharepoint-search-for-developers.md

-For general information about the REST service in SharePoint 2013, see  [Use OData query operations in SharePoint REST requests](http://msdn.microsoft.com/library/d4b5c277-ed50-420c-8a9b-860342284b72%28Office.15%29.aspx).
+For general information about the REST service in SharePoint, see  [Use OData query operations in SharePoint REST requests](http://msdn.microsoft.com/library/d4b5c277-ed50-420c-8a9b-860342284b72%28Office.15%29.aspx).